Short term health insurance FAQs

-Short Term Medical plans offer deductible options starting at $1,000 to meet your needs.
+Short term medical plans offer deductible options to meet your needs.
+Some plans have options starting at $1,000.

 What if I don’t need my temporary insurance coverage for as long as I had planned?

-Short Term health insurance plans can be cancelled at any time without penalty.
-Any premium paid beyond the new termination date will be returned to you.
+Short term health insurance plans can be cancelled at any time without penalty.

-If I’m looking for the best Short Term health insurance price, do I have options to help me reduce my premium payments?
+If I’m looking for the best short term health insurance price, do I have options to help me save money?

 Yes.
-Choosing a plan with fewer benefits, or a higher deductible, or a single up-front payment option are all effective ways to potentially reduce your premiums.
+Choosing a plan with fewer benefits, or a higher deductible, or staying in network for your care are all effective ways to potentially save money.

-Short Term Medical plans may be the fast and flexible solution you’ve been looking for.
+Short Term Medical plans underwritten by Golden Rule may be the fast and flexible solution you’ve been looking for.

-UnitedHealthcare’s nationwide network, one of the largest in the United States, provides access to nearly 1,000,000 physicians and health care professionals, and approximately 6,000 hospitals and medical facilities.2 It’s likely that your doctor is already a part of our network.
+UnitedHealthcare’s nationwide network, one of the largest in the United States, provides access to nearly 1.3 million physicians and health care professionals, and approximately 6,000 hospitals and medical facilities.3 It’s likely that your doctor is already a part of our network.

 No individual applying for health coverage through the individual Marketplace will be discouraged from applying for benefits, turned down for coverage, or charged more premium because of health status, medical condition, mental illness claims experience, medical history, genetic information or health disability.
 In addition, no individual will be denied coverage based on race, color, religion, national origin, sex, sexual orientation, marital status, personal appearance, political affiliation or source of income.